AxlLind/AxlLind/README.md

 ### Hi, I'm Axel! ✌️ I am
-- MSc graudate of Computer Science from [KTH](https://www.kth.se/en)
+- MSc graudate of Computer Science from [KTH](https://www.kth.se/en), with a masters in Computer Security
 - a software engineer focusing on security
 - a big fan of Rust 🦀

-### Some of my hobby projects
+### Advent of Code 🎄
-- [**AxOS**](https://github.com/AxlLind/AxOS), a work-in-progress operating system written in Rust 🦀
-- [**AdventOfCode**](https://adventofcode.com/) is the worlds largest programming competition, taking place every year during december. 🎄 I am one of less than 400 people who have completed every single year, taking 350/350 :star:
+[**AdventOfCode**](https://adventofcode.com/) is the worlds largest programming competition, taking place every year during december. 🎄 Last year over 200k people participated.
+I am one of less than 400 people who have completed every single year, earning 350/350 :star:
 - [2021](https://github.com/AxlLind/AdventOfCode2021), in Rust with competitive global leaderboard placings, with efficient and clean solutions.
 - [2020](https://github.com/AxlLind/AdventOfCode2020), in Rust with high global leaderboard placings.
 - [2019](https://github.com/AxlLind/AdventOfCode2019), fast solutions to all 25 problems in Rust.
 - [2018](https://github.com/AxlLind/AdventOfCode2018), solutions to all 25 problems in type-annotated Python 3.10.
 - [2017](https://github.com/AxlLind/AdventOfCode2017), solutions to all 25 problems in Haskell.
 - [2016](https://github.com/AxlLind/AdventOfCode2016), solutions to all 25 problems in OCaml.
 - [2015](https://github.com/AxlLind/AdventOfCode2015), solutions to all 25 problems in Clojure.

+### Some of my hobby projects
+- [**AxOS**](https://github.com/AxlLind/AxOS), a work-in-progress operating system written in Rust 🦀
 - [**wasm-sandbox-demo**](https://github.com/AxlLind/wasm-sandbox-demo), an exploration into the security aspects of WebAssembly through tic-tac-toe 🕵️‍♀️
 - [**mdtable-cli**](https://github.com/AxlLind/mdtable-cli), a cli tool which makes creating markdown tables much easier 📊
 - [**easy_io**](https://github.com/AxlLind/easy_io), a Rust library which makes IO in competetive programming a breeze 🏃‍♀️